Grace Fletcher Webster: Marriage and children

+Mr. Webster retained to the end of his life an unfaltering devotion.
+He could never speak of his first wife without visible emotion.
+Grace Fletcher Webster was a person of very delicate organization, both physically and intellectually, yet she was energetic, and when occasion required she exhibited a rare fortitude.
+To her husband's welfare she was entirely devoted; she presided over his household with peculiar grace and dignity, and really seemed to live for him.
+When he was at home she - sought his comfort and pleasure; when he was absent her thoughts, as her beautiful letters testify, were of him day and night.
+She wrote to him almost daily.

 Her portrait was painted by Chester Harding around 1828.
 It is among the collection of the Hood Museum of Art, Dartmouth College.
 It was one of Stuart's most successful portraits.
 It reflects the day that Daniel spoke at the Bunker Hill Monument in 1825.
 In the portrait, she wears the dress that she wore on that day.
 Daniel then commissioned a portrait of himself that was completed by Harding.
 It is also among Dartmoth's collection.